 Crystalline and vitreous silica molecular structure

 Several things are needed for high silica glazes to crystallize as they cool.
 First a sufficiently fluid melt in which molecules can be mobile enough to assume their preferred connections.
 Second, cooling slowly enough to give them time to do this.
 Third, the slow cooling needs to occur at the temperature at which this best happens.
 Silica is highly crystallizable, melts of pure silica must be cooled very quickly to prevent crystallization.
-But glazes containing melters and Al2O3 have many other molecules that disrupt the silicate hexagonal structure, these are much more resistant to crystallization.
+But Al2O3, and other oxides, disrupt the silicate hexagonal structure, making the glaze more resistant to crystallization.

 What could make glazes grow these incredible crystals?